Marriage license applicants now have the option to apply for a license either in-person in the Clarion County Register & Recorder's Office or online.

 To apply for a marriage license in-person, please follow the instructions:

-- Applicants must schedule an appointment to apply for a marriage license by calling the Clarion County Register & Recorder's Office at (814) 226-4000 Ext.
+- Applicants should schedule an appointment to apply for a marriage license by calling the Clarion County Register & Recorder's Office at (814) 226-4000 Ext.
 2501.

 - The couple must appear together at the courthouse to apply.
 Proof of identity is required such as a driver's license, birth certificate, military ID or passport.

-- Applicants must be 18 years of age to apply without parent’s consent.
+- Applicants must be 18 years of age to apply for a marriage license.
+State law prohibits marriages for individuals under 18 years of age.

 - Applicants must know: